Pre-Employment Programs

 Non-Academic Requirements

-- Drug testing prior to the mine practicum.
+• Drug testing prior to on-site mine experience

 Industry Requirements